 Note – In case, if Windows is placed on a different partition, write down that partition letter in place of C: in the above code and then only this resolution will complete accurately.

 Step 4 – Let the command examine the existing errors.
 It will showcase the result.

 Step 1 – First of all, hit the combination of Win & S keys.
 This will fetch Cortana on the screen.

 Windows memory in the text area of the start menu.
 On the top, the Best match will exhibit Windows Memory Diagnostic, hit on it.

 Step 3 – The dialog box of the tool will arrive, tap the first option that reads as Restart now and check for problems (Recommended).

 Step 4 – Let the PC reboot and if the tool traces out any errors the tool will notify the same.

-This tutorial will eventually help you in sort out the particular Whea Uncorrectable Error on Windows 10.
-However, the BSODs occurs for a variety of reasons.
+This tutorial will eventually help you sort out the particular Whea Uncorrectable Error on Windows 10.
+However, BSODs occur for a variety of reasons.